manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         "John"
     );

-These inline-declared functions are also called *anonymous* functions, because they don't have a name.
+Because they are not assigned to a named variable, these inline-declared functions are also called *anonymous* functions.

-We've already learned about consts, value assignment,

 # Part 3: React - Rich web applications with JavaScript